 The required daily amount of electricity is predictable within some variation.
 For example, my home consumes between 6 and 16kWh a day, depending on cooking, washing clothes or dishes, heating water etc.

 Why daily and not only nightly, wouldn’t the solar panels cover the day?
-It is because during the low months from November to February you will be well served if you can with your battery.
+It is because during the low months from November to February you will be well served if you can leverage a flexible tariff with your battery.
 Additionally, you can apply the same strategy when bad weather affects your solar PV production during the rest of the year.

 Peak Power Consumption